rust-lang/rfcs/text/3475-unified-string-literals.md

 ### Remove raw string literal syntax

 Guarded string literals make raw string literals largely redundant.
-Therefore, we may choose to remove them in a future edition and migrate all raw string literals to use guarded strings instead.
+We can remove them in a future edition and migrate all raw string literals to use guarded strings instead.

-However, this is controversial and not necessary to decide right now.
-We leave this to a possible future RFC.
+However, this is a controversial choice and can be decided after guarded strings are introduced.
+We plan to introduce a follow-up RFC for removing raw strings after this RFC is merged.